Listen to the More Recipes About Music & Food Spotify Playlist

 Now, look at the right – yeah that’s after the grill flip.
 Brilliant burger crust, cheese melting in a melty cheese kinda way, fricking solid overall.
 This is what I’ve spent seven years chasing and suddenly it comes together.
 Am I happy?
 Sure, but it does not mean I am at the end of my Ahab’s Quest.

 Assembled, these black bean burgers were the best I’ve done in years of research.
 However, they still need tweaking.
 I went a bit too thick with the patties.
 I think creating 6 burgers out of this recipe (I did 4) would result in a better burger.
 They still had that “veg burger mushiness” factor that a slightly smaller weight burger would solve.
 I went with Muenster cheese because it is edible lactose gold, but it should have been American Cheese.

 Otherwise, this was kind of spot on.
 The patty recipe is vegan so it’s up to you how to proceed.
 Hit this with some cashew cheese sauce and vinegar slaw and you’re Vegan Good To Go.
 Throw some bacon on top and you’re in delusional healthy carnivore heaven.

 THE MOBY D

-Black bean burger, Muenster cheese, napa cabbage pickle slaw, bread & butter pickles, mayo, & mustard on a potato roll
+Black bean burger, Muenster cheese, vegan pickle slaw, bread & butter pickles, mayo, & mustard on a potato roll

 Makes 4 – 6 burgers